barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas-2015.md

 Whatever it is, we want to hear about it!
 Pitch your idea and find a mentor by posting a short description to the [Google Summer of Code 2015 thread](https://groups.google.com/forum/#!topic/cesium-dev/QnOxsA0iwa0) on the Cesium forum.

-_Tip_: the best way to get a potential mentors attention is to code a quick prototype ([start here](http://cesiumjs.org/2013/04/12/Cesium-up-and-running/)) and post it on GitHub.
+_Tip_: the best way to get a potential mentor's attention is to code a quick prototype ([start here](http://cesiumjs.org/2013/04/12/Cesium-up-and-running/)), post it on GitHub, and include a link when you post to the [Google Summer of Code 2015 thread](https://groups.google.com/forum/#!topic/cesium-dev/QnOxsA0iwa0).

 References
 * To get inspired, check out the Cesium [tutorials](http://cesiumjs.org/tutorials.html), [code examples](http://cesiumjs.org/Cesium/Apps/Sandcastle/), [demos](http://cesiumjs.org/demos.html), [roadmap](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Roadmap), and [beginner issues](https://github.com/AnalyticalGraphicsInc/cesium/labels/beginner).